ShubhiJain67/LeetCode/README.md

 LeetCode 1446 : Consecutive Characters (162_Easy)

 LeetCode 1450 : Number of Students Doing Homework at a Given Time (144_Easy)

+LeetCode 1455.
+Check If a Word Occurs As a Prefix of Any Word in a Sentence (166_Easy)

+LeetCode 1456 : Maximum Number of Vowels in a Substring of Given Length (193_Medium)

+LeetCode 1457 : Pseudo-Palindromic Paths in a Binary Tree (192_Medium)

+LeetCode 1458 : Max Dot Product of Two Subsequences (23_Hard)

 GeeksForGeeks : Card Rotation (1_Medium)